dreemurrs-embedded/Jumpdrive/README.md

 # Jumpdrive

-The swiss army knife of Pine64 devices (currently only Pinetab and PinePhone)
+A swiss army knife for mobile devices, currently supporting:

+- Pine64 PineTab
+- Pine64 PinePhone
+- Purism Librem 5

 You can use this to flash a image **directly to eMMC**, troubleshooting a broken system, and a lot more.